 Access to opportunity affects education, employment, income, health (both physical and mental), incarceration, and life outcomes generally.
 Because place matters so much to the resources available to each of us and because certain groups live in areas that have limited access to a range of opportunities, the Alliance has four focus areas complemented by four crosscutting themes.
 All of our work is undertaken with a deep understanding of how life outcomes are shaped by place and we strive the work with others to highlight these interrelationships by connecting the dots.

 Supporting Housing Choice: The Alliance strives to support and expand access to affordable housing outside of lower opportunity areas including through support of mobility counseling, which links people to housing options, and fair housing education and enforcement resources.
-The Alliance creates access to opportunity housing.
+OCA creates access to opportunity housing.

 - Advocating for More Resources for Struggling Areas: We work with partners to identify innovative approaches to revitalize under-resourced areas while providing housing choice and protecting affordability.
-The Alliance partners to help under-resourced areas.
+OCA partners to help under-resourced areas.

 - Data: Improve the depth, availability, and analysis of data related to fair housing, affirmatively furthering fair housing and opportunity access.
 See more on ideas for improving affordable housing data.